SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 		'x, y, z'
 ```

-To direct the number, location, and orientation of the replacements made, use the keyword arguments.
-These are described in the docstrings and demonstrated in the [examples](../../../examples).
+To direct the number, location, and orientation of the replacements made, use the keyword arguments for [`substructure_replace`](@ref).

 ## Documentation of functions